“I Want to Kill Someone”

 “He did not want to go into a cell,” June interjected.
 “I invited him to sit in the cell when I went to retrieve Dan from the hardware store, and he made it abundantly clear that he did not want to be in a cell.”

 “So, I said, okay,” Sheriff Dan said, “and we start talking again.
 He began explaining his situation to me, and I decided that the best course of action for me was to just sit back and listen.
-I developed a relationship with him as I said, and I knew various details about his family, so when he went through the details of his situation, I offered a sympathetic ear.
+I developed a relationship with him as I said, and I knew a number of details about the dynamic of his relationship with his various family members.
+When he went through the details of his situation, I participated in that conversation, but for the most part, I just offered a sympathetic ear.
 When he finished, I told him that I understood his situation and that we would work together to rectify it.
-I also told him that I planned to go to ice cream when I was done at the hardware store.
+I also told him that I planned to go to ice cream after I was done at the hardware store and before June interrupted me.
 I told him that I still wanted to go to the ice cream store, and I asked him if he would like it if I bought him a dish of ice cream too.
 He said, ‘Sure.’
 I knew the man had a weakness for ice cream, so I said, ‘Well, why don’t you go have a seat, and I’ll go buy you some ice cream.’
 We looked for a chair for him to sit in, but we couldn’t find one, until I suggested one.
-The chair I suggested happened to be in a cell.
+The chair I suggested happened to be in our cell.
 When he sat, I locked the door behind him, and I went to get him some ice cream.
 We called his family and told them to find the medication this man required, and there were no further incidents.
 The man ate his ice cream and took his medication.”

 “One of the things I tell less tenured law enforcement officials when I relay this story to them, is that one simple act of kindness, and understanding, can go a long way with people,” Dan continued.
 “Some of the times, a lawman needs to be strong and forceful, but some of the times, a lawman can be just as effective by listening to the complaints a person has about their day, and that they should display a level of interest and understanding to the person’s problem that is genuine.
 A lawman can be too kind of course, and people like this 6’8” 350lb man can sense this.
 They can misconstrue it as weakness.
 In the case of this 6’8” 350lb. man, however, diffusing the situation that happened that day at the station, occurred long before he entered the station all worked up.
 He and I developed a friendship founded on mutual respect, and it concluded with one simple act of kindness.”